 Scotland just knows how to wow with atmospheric sites, history that goes way back and incredible vistas.
-This next site in the Highlands will wow you as well!
+Clava Cairns will wow you as well!

-It has become so much more popular due to its connection with the Outlander books and TV series and as such it’s on many people’s Scotland bucket list!
+The location has become so much more popular due to its connection with the Outlander books and TV series and as such it’s now on many people’s Scotland bucket list!
 If it’s on yours then here’s a guide on how to visit Clava Cairns and what you can see there.

-It’s an incredibly atmospheric place and a reminder of the ancient history that Scotland enjoys.
-It’s a great place to take your time and explore and enjoy a picnic if the weather is on your side as well.
+It’s an incredibly atmospheric place and a reminder of the ancient history that Scotland is full of.
+It’s a great place to take your time and explore, perhaps with a picnic if the weather is on your side as well.

 My tip for visiting Clava Cairns: since the site has gained popularity in recent years it can be disappointing to share the site with tour groups.
 If you can, aim to get there early or late in the day to hopefully enjoy it in peace.

 The Clava Cairns site is Bronze Age which means it was built going back to around 2000BC.
 It consists of a stone circle, ring cairns and kerb cairns.
 These were burial cairns so this is essentially a Bronze Age cemetery.